Sensible-Robots/learning-joint-limits/README.md

 # learning-joint-limits
-Code for the experiments in "Probabilistic Inference of Human Capabilities from Passive Observations", submitted to IROS 2024.
+Code for the experiments in "Probabilistic Inference of Human Capabilities from Passive Observations".
+Accepted to IROS 2024.

  ## Setting Up the Environment
  To set up the virtual Python environment and then run it, run the following commands: